Genus zero Gopakumar-Vafa invariants of the Banana manifold

 We will also define a moduli space of sheaves on $\UFs$.
 There is an action on $\UFs$ induced naturally from the action of $T$ on $\Fsing$ and we use the same notation for both. \begin{definition} Define $\MU$ to be the moduli space

 \end{definition}

 To establish the correspondence between sheaves in $\MsingTP$ supported on $\Fsing$ and those in $\MU$ on $\UFs$, we begin with the following observation.

-\begin{remark} Since $\pr:\UFs \to \Fsing$ is a covering map, the purity and dimension of sheaf support is unchanged under push forward and pullback.
+\begin{remark} Since $\pr:\UFs \to \Fsing$ is a covering map, the purity and dimension of sheaf support is unchanged under pushforward and pullback.
 The torus $T$ action on $\UFs$ is by definition the pullback of the torus action on $\Fsing$, so the notion of invariance under the torus action is also preserved.
-Also, note that the Euler characteristic is preserved under push forward by this covering map, $\chi(\FFF) = \chi(\pr_*(\FFF))$ for any sheaf $\FFF$ on $\UFs$. \end{remark}
+Also, note that the Euler characteristic is preserved under pushforward by this covering map, $\chi(\FFF) = \chi(\pr_*(\FFF))$ for any sheaf $\FFF$ on $\UFs$. \end{remark}